Should you accept late student work?

 Every teacher knows when it’s getting near the end of the marking period that a few students are going to come up to the desk one day after class and ask, “What can I do to bring my grade up?”
 It’s hard not to get frustrated when the student standing in front of you has turned in so many things late (or not at all) but suddenly you are expected to come up with extra work and then grade that work so the student won’t get a bad grade.

-It’s hard not to get frustrated.
+It’s really hard not to get frustrated.
 You’re tired.
 You have SO much to do all the time.
 They could have just done the work you gave the first time, right?

 The first thing I did was change my mindset.
 I looked at the grades I was giving, the work I was grading, and the expectations I had.
 Here’s what I found.